Wolters Kluwer CCH® SureTax®

 What the Customer Needs to Do:

-• Token Request: Make a POST request to your token endpoint.
-Include the following parameters in the request body:
+• Token Request: Make a POST request using the Token URL. including the following parameters in the request body:

 • client_id: Your application's client ID.